 Inching her way up, she took her spot behind a tattered burgundy and tan Expedition and next to a white mid 90s Mercedes Benz S600 sedan that looked like it had just been cut out of a Vacpack.
 The paint was well kept.
 No scratches, haziness, or swirls from where she was sitting.
 The headlamps were clear and bright.
 Even the stock non-polished wheels looked brand new.
 Really the only modification to it she could spot was the rather dark limo tint.

 Miguel’s brown eyes quickly ran through the same rotation they had done for the last four minutes.
-First the black and steel encased SLR wristwatch by Tag Heuer on his left wrist, then to the clock dial in the gauge cluster, before lastly ending with a flash of his Samsung’s lock screen.
+First, the black and steel encased SLR wristwatch by Tag Heuer on his left wrist, then to the clock dial in the gauge cluster, before lastly ending with a flash of his iPhone’s lock screen.
 This was quite possibly an ominous sign from the heavens above.
-He was sure he was gonna be late.
+He was sure he was going to be late.
 If it wasn’t the accident on the other side, then it would be from not being able to find a parking spot down by the pier.

 After the phone call a few days ago with the owner of a beachfront café, his excitement for the job interview he was now expecting to miss had been fading steadily anyway.
-The guy wanted a fresh menu with more authenticity to his family’s own hispanic roots, which was what initially lured Miguel to call about it.
-Unfortunately, it was a hectic phone call that had frustrated him to the point of almost cancelling.
+The guy wanted a fresh menu with more authenticity to his family’s own Hispanic roots, which was what initially lured Miguel to call about it.
+Unfortunately, it was a hectic phone call that had frustrated him to the point of almost canceling.
 From it, he had a feeling in his stomach about the focus and reliability of his potential new employer not matching the promises made already.
-But the money was better than what he was making at his current job and worth at least a go-see.
+But the money was slightly better than what he was making at his current job and worth at least a go-see considering that this might expand into other investment projects for the owner.

 Reaching under the tan leather armrest, he grabbed a set of index cards he had written up over the intervening days.
 It mostly covered menu ideas from slight changes to the restaurant’s current offerings to the more extreme.
 Also included were costs and a suggested schedule for revitalizing the place, which had rather mediocre reviews on Google.
-A mutual friend had vouched for the man and that went a long way with him.
+His cousin, who managed another café down the way, had vouched for the man and that went a long way with him.
 From what Miguel could tell, this was the owner’s first restaurant having made his money mostly in construction and development in Southwest Florida.
-He knew the information he had collected forwards and backwards, but what the hell else was he gonna do while burning gas on the bridge that felt like it led to nowhere?
+He knew the information he had collected forwards and backward, but what the hell else was he gonna do while burning gas on the bridge that felt like it led to nowhere?

 Once lit, Kandy took a quick hit and exhaled in time to recover enough to harmonize on the second chorus. “… burn it slow-low-low-low-low-low-low-low-low… I don’t wanna lose control-ol-ol-ol-ol-ol-ol-ol-ol.
 Baby, can we burn it slow-low-low-low-low-low-low-low-low.”
 Another inhale and she increased the volume just a bit more.
 Waiting for the chorus, she matched the run dancing through the end of the bridge leading in.
 “So before it all goes up… can we burn it slow…”